Euro zone yields edge higher on debt supply, economic green shoots

 By Abhinav Ramnarayan

-LONDON, Sept 7 (Reuters) - Euro zone bond yields rose across the board on Monday on signs of an improved global economy and ahead of a week of healthy supply, as countries get to grips with increased borrowing requirements to help fund the response to the COVID-19 crisis.
+LONDON, Sept 7 (Reuters) - Euro zone bond yields rose on Monday on signs of an improved global economy and ahead of a week of healthy supply, as countries get to grips with increased borrowing requirements to help fund the response to the COVID-19 crisis.

 China's exports rose the most in nearly 1-1/2 years in August, data showed, a sign that more of its trading partners -- such as the euro zone -- are reopening their economies and are on the mend.